sarathme/GUVI_Day4_Task/readme.md

 parameters array (arr) and No. of times to be rotated (k).

 2 - The
-k = k % n (length of arr) is to reduce the number of rotation when k is larger than the length of the array/
+k = k % n (length of arr) is to reduce the number of rotation when k is larger than the length of the array.

-3 - The first for loop rotates the last k elemnts in the array. by interchanging the elements k times using the k variable 4 - The second for loop rotates the remaining elements in the array.
-5
+3 - The first for loop rotates the last k elemnts in the array. by interchanging the elements k times using the k variable.

+4 - The second for loop rotates the remaining elements in the array.

-- The third for loop rotates the whole resultant array.
+5- The third for loop rotates the whole resultant array.

 6 - After execution of the loop the array will be rotated k times.
 ```